-Our favourite bars for beer
+The best bars for beer in Paris

-Opened in 2011, this pub sells only the divine Belgian beverage.
+This pub sells only the divine Belgian beverage.
 Drinkers here will struggle to choose between around a hundred bottled beers, or can opt for one of the ten beers on tap.
 Fruity, dry, light, strong, blond, amber, brown… all tastes are catered for in the international selection, though naturally Belgian breweries get above-average representation.
-The young staff are full of enthusiasm for their wares, helping it along with low prices (all draught beers at maximum €3.50), quiz nights and tastings.
-You might think that the bar...
-Read more

 More great pubs in Paris